-The SNA Annual Yard Sale will be Sunday, September 22nd from 10am to 2pm.
+The SNA Annual Yard Sale will be Sunday, September 25th from 10am to 2pm.
 Sign up today to get your yard on our map!
 Participants set up their own yard sales with the benefit of our centralized map and publicity driving up customers.
-Customers who are looking for bargains can grab a map in person at our central Citizens Bank parking lot location on Hope Street, or look at one online.
-There may be some spaces available at the Citizens Bank lot who wish to sell centrally, or who don’t have a suitable yard.
+Customers who are looking for bargains can grab a map online.
 Fill out this form to sign up, or mail in your registration!

 The recent reminders by the Providence Parks Department that the Henry Bowen Anthony Fountain in Lippitt Park is unsafe and off-limits for people (whether to stand or play in the water or be on the structure itself) prompted a lot of conversation on SNA’s e-mail listserv (sign up for it here!).

 To continue that conversation in a productive way, SNA has asked Parks Department Director Wendy Nilsson to meet with community members to share data, costs, and other information to foster discussion and help answer questions (and perhaps even come up with some solutions).